hyperstack-org/hyperstack/docs/client-dsl/html-css.md

 ### Naming Conventions

-To distinguish between HTML and SVG tags, builtin components and Application Defined components, the following naming conventions are followed:
+To distinguish between HTML and SVG tags, builtin components and application defined components the following naming conventions are followed:

-+ `ALLCAPS` denotes a HTML, SVG or builtin React psuedo component such as `FRAGMENT`.
++ `ALLCAPS` denotes a HTML, SVG or builtin React psuedo components such as `FRAGMENT`.
 + `CamelCase` denotes an application defined component class like `TodoList`.

 ### HTML parameters